Slesa/launchy/trunk/Launchy_QT/readme.txt

 Add "open with" support

 Are the files being written/read in unicode?
 Check on firefox bookmarks too.

-when there are no suggested results, run them as arguments to the first thing

-When a db is done building, redo the search on the current text

 Trying to stylize the scrollbar is difficult